 Get creative with these and find the exercises and qualities you want to celebrate, maybe you want the athletes to be more invested in their Olympic lifting? or a certain cohort is less invested in their squatting?

-NB: Be sure to test-drive the metrics first to make sure the benchmark you use are realistic, there are no fixed values here, find what suits your population!
+NB: Be sure to test-drive the specific targets and scores first to make sure the benchmark you use are realistic, there are no fixed values here, find what suits your population!

 Instead of attaching absolute or arbitrary scores, a lifter competes with themselves aiming each session to beat their own previous best efforts.